The Flask Mega-Tutorial Part VIII: Followers

 Many-to-One and One-to-One

 A one-to-one relationship is a special case of a one-to-many.
-The representation is similar, but a constraint is added to the database to prevent the "many" side to have more than one link.
+The representation is similar, but a constraint is added to the database to prevent the "many" side from having more than one link.
 While there are cases in which this type of relationship is useful, it isn't as common as the other types.

 Representing Followers